cruna-cc/DS-protocol/README.md

 Feel free to make a PR to add your contracts.

 ## History

+**1.0.0**
+- transferring the repo from ndujaLabs to cruna-cc
+- renaming from @ndujalabs/erc721subordinate to @cruna/DS-protocol

 **0.7.0**
 - adding view function to check if an address is a subordinate